The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{5.
 Estate planning: cryptographic primitives versus conventional trust machinery}

 }

-A standard treatment of a very large position would turn at this point to trust structures, tax optimization, and intergenerational transfer mechanisms.
-For the profile developed in Section 4, that machinery imposes costs the revealed preferences do not bear, and the argument for departure is comparative-cost rather than psychological.
+A standard treatment of a position this large would turn here to trusts, tax planning, and transfer mechanisms.
+The problem is not hypothetical: the July 2025 sale of more than 80,000 BTC dormant since April 2011 was disclosed by the executing desk as part of the holder's estate planning, a real case of a Satoshi-era holder facing exactly this question.

-A conventional trust imposes three costs on a holder of this type.
-First, disclosure: the settlor's identity is disclosed to the trustee, recorded in trust instruments, and subject under the U.S. Corporate Transparency Act and comparable international beneficial-ownership regimes to regulatory reporting.
-Second, counterparty exposure: the trust carries lifetime exposure to trustee discretion, to litigation by beneficiaries, and to administrative process that can be subpoenaed or disclosed through estate proceedings.
-Third, process cost: trust administration is slow and expensive relative to the cryptographic primitives the holder has used for sixteen years.
-For most large holders these costs are tolerable because the settlor's identity is already public and comparable alternative institutions are unavailable.
-For a holder who has maintained cryptographic self-sovereignty throughout, the costs are a departure from demonstrated preferences, and cryptographic substitutes preserve the pattern.
+A conventional trust imposes three costs on this kind of holder.
+First, disclosure: the settlor's identity goes to the trustee, into the trust documents, and, depending on jurisdiction and entity structure, into beneficial-ownership registries and other regulatory filings.
+Second, counterparty exposure: the trust carries lifetime exposure to trustee discretion, to beneficiary litigation, and to administrative processes that can be subpoenaed or surfaced in estate proceedings.
+Third, process cost: trust administration is slow and expensive next to the cryptographic tools the holder has used for sixteen years.
+Most large holders can tolerate these costs, because their identity is already public and there is no good alternative.
+For a holder who has kept full cryptographic self-custody throughout, the costs are a break from demonstrated preferences, and cryptographic substitutes preserve the pattern.

-The direct alternative, a simple handover of private keys to adult heirs, is also a cost departure.
-Heirs are typically not trained in the operational security the holder has maintained for sixteen years, and once they have the keys, no ex ante mechanism binds them to the holder's preferences about dormancy or disclosure.
+The obvious alternative, simply handing private keys to adult heirs, is also a break from preference.
+Heirs usually lack the operational security the holder has kept for sixteen years, and once they hold the keys, nothing binds them to the holder's wishes about dormancy or disclosure.
 A holder who has protected this position by trusting no one is unlikely to end the program by trusting his children with bare keys.